 Caffeine and L-theanine create “Calm Alertness”

 L-theanine, a natural relaxant found almost exclusively in green tea, counteracts caffeine—it does not “cancel out” the caffeine effect.
 L-theanine mitigates the undesirable aspects of caffeine—jitters, tension, and agitation.
-L-theanine in combination with Caffeine generates “Calm Alertness” with First, you are relaxed yet alert at the same time.
+L-theanine in combination with Caffeine generates “Calm Alertness”.
+First, you are relaxed yet alert at the same time.
 Second, the energy you get doesn’t give you energy hype and crash; instead, you get steady energy.
 Do you think active youngsters could use this benefit?
 Energized but not hyped—that sounds like a great way to be in a classroom.

 Green tea reduces anxiety and increases attention